ShawnGeorge03/FinLearn/docs/report.md

   - We make use of Multistage Builds to reduce the overall size of the Docker Image, for more information on the implementation please check the respective Dockerfile.
 It eliminates unwanted layers, and copies over only the required files for the image to deploy.
   - This build requires an argument called `SEVER_URL` which will be used by the script below.
   - `replaceURL.sh`
-    - This file is only used inside of this Dockerfile
+    - This file is only used inside of this Dockerfile and requires 1 argument `SEVER_URL`
     - The purpose of this script is to identify all `*.tsx` files in the client folder and replace each instance of `${process.env.NEXT_PUBLIC_API_URL}` with the provided argument `SEVER_URL`.
     - We tried other methods like multiple `.env` files for local and production environments, specific Next.js changes in the `next.config.js` but none worked when the image was deployed.
-- `service.yaml`
+- `cloudbuild.yaml`
-  - This file contains all the configuration required to deploy a Google Cloud Run Service.
+  - This file is the build configuration used by Cloud Build to deploy a Cloud Run Service for the client.
-  - For more information, here is the [YAML Reference](https://cloud.google.com/run/docs/reference/yaml/v1).
+  - For more information, here is the [YAML Reference](https://cloud.google.com/build/docs/build-config-file-schema).

 ### Server